Labrador City: Climate

-Wabush and Labrador City have a continental subarctic climate (Köppen: Dfc), with mild summers and severely cold winters.
+Wabush and Labrador City have a continental subarctic climate (Köppen: Dfc), with cool to mild summers and severely cold winters.
 Precipitation is heavy year round (although higher in summer) due to the strong Icelandic Low to the east driving cold, moist and unstable air onto the region.
 Snowfall, as is typical for the province, is very heavy for seven months each year and depths can reach as high as 218 cm.
 Despite its latitude around the same as cities like Berlin, London, and Amsterdam, its annual mean temperature is 13 C-change colder.